-9 nderstand it, and have asked any clar lity and understand the consequence rifying questions necessary.
-Based on thes sof not doing so. is, l Signature: Printed Name: Date:
+I have read this agreement, understand it, and have asked any clarifying questions necessary.
+Based on this, a agree to maintain confidentiality and understand the consequences of not doing so.
+Signature: Printed Name: Date:

 MATERIAL SUPPORT OF ACA: TIME, TREASURE, AND TALENT